 One way to ensure that the data that you’re calling complies with the legislation is to use data providers that are Direct Marketing Association (DMA) members.
 See www.dma.org.uk

-Many people think that it is not necessary to screen against TPS or CTPS if the number being called is an existing customer.
-This will depend on the level of consent:
+Many people think that it is not necessary to screen against TPS or CTPS if the number being called is an existing customer:

 An organisation might want to continue calling an existing customer who has registered with the TPS even though they have not specifically consented, because it is confident in light of the past relationship that they would not object.
 However, calls in these circumstances are in breach of PECR and could result in enforcement action.
 Direct Marketing, ICO